-Rawduck is a casual all day dining restaurant in London Fields, open everyday for breakfast, lunch & dinner, weekend brunch and Sunday roasts.
+Rawduck is an all-day dining restaurant in London fields open for breakfast, lunch & dinner, weekend brunch and Sunday roasts.

-Our menu at Rawduck draws inspiration from many parts of the world, but the focus is always on simple seasonal cooking and robust flavours.
-Like at our soho restaurant Ducksoup, our menu is constantly evolving and is a celebration of seasonality, flavours and ingredients that we're in the mood to eat - always cooked simply.
+Our menu at rawduck draws inspiration from many parts of the world, but the focus is always on simple seasonal cooking, robust flavours..
+Like at our soho restaurant Ducksoup, our menu constantly evolves and is a celebration of seasonality, flavours and ingredients that we're in the mood to eat - always cooked simply.

-Ferments, pickles and drinking vinegars are an important part of our menu, and we make all our own pickles, ferments, jams and drinks in-house.
-Our day and evening menu both begin with either a selection of drinking vinegars or ferments which help set you up for the day ahead.
+Ferments, pickles and drinking vinegars are an important part of what we do, and we make all our own pickles, ferments, jams and drinks in-house.
+Our day and evening menu both begin with either a selection of drinking vinegars or ferments which help set you up for the meal ahead.

 For reservations email direct on firstname.lastname@example.org or click the button below.

 If you like what we do and would be interested in us cooking for you outside of the restaurant for a private party then email us at email@example.com

 We are available for exclusive hire, parties and weddings.
 Please email us on the above email for enquiries.